mozilla-services/autograph/signer/contentsignature/README.rst

 As we rapidly increase the number of services that send configuration data to Firefox agents, we also increase the probability of a service being compromised to serve fraudulent data to our users.
-Autograph implements a way to sign the information sent from backend services to Firefox user-agents, and protect them from a service compromise.
+Content Signature implements signing protocol to protect the information sent from backend services to Firefox user-agents.

-Digital signature adds an extra layer to the ones already provided by TLS and certificates pinning.
+Content signature adds an extra layer to the ones already provided by TLS and certificates pinning.
 As we grow our service infrastructure, the risk of a vulnerability on our public endpoints increases, and an attacker could exploit a vulnerability to serve bad data from trusted sites directly.
 TLS with certificate pinning prevents bad actors from creating fraudulent Firefox services, but does not reduce the impact a break-in would have on our users.
-Digital signature provides this extra layer.
+Content signature provides this extra layer.

-Finally, digital signature helps us use Content Delivery Network without worrying that a CDN compromise would end-up serving bad data to our users.
+Finally, content signature helps us use Content Delivery Network (CDN) without worrying that a compromise would end-up serving bad data to our users.
-Signing at the source reduces the pressure off of the infrastructure and allows us to rely on vendors without worrying about data integrity.
+Signing content at the source reduces the pressure off of the infrastructure and allows us to rely on vendors without worrying about data integrity.

-Algorithm
+Signature
 ---------

 Content signatures are computed on data and served to firefox either via a HTTP